Priya1511jain/landing-page/README.md

 # landing-page
-created the landing page with the help of html and css .
+Created the landing page with the help of html and css .
+This landing page created for reading and buying books.